AasmundN/attiny-isp/README.md

 ## How to...

 Compile the source files for ATtiny1607 using the GNU toolchain for AVR (avr-gcc etc) and CMake.
 You must also install the device family pack (DFP) for the ATtiny1607 and place it in a folder named _device_pack_.
+Upload with _pymcuprog_.

+A simple CLI tool for communiacting with the programmer is in the cli folder.
+Install the tool with `go install isp`.
+For help type `isp --help`.

 The example folder includes a simple led blinker program in assembler for the ATtiny15L.
-Commands for assembling and linking the program can be found in the same folder.
+A simple Makefile for assembling, linking and uploading the program can be found in the same folder.

 Will add circuit diagrams later...

 ## Further work

-- Add a cool serial interface where you can paste programs to be written to the ATtiny program memory
 - Document code
-- Write a cool assembler program
+- Write a cool(er) assembler program
 - PCB?

 ## Resources